-To modify a child support arrangement, a parent generally must show that his or her financial circumstances have changed and that paying the previously ordered amount is no longer possible.
+To modify a child support arrangement, a parent generally must show that their financial circumstances have changed and that paying the previously ordered amount is no longer possible.
 Losing your job, becoming seriously injured, suffering a drop in income, or a change in marital status or number of children, can all make child support modification necessary.
 If your life circumstances change, you may want to petition the court for a change in your child support obligation.
-If so, consult with an experienced child support attorney.